Yagisan/Stardew_Valley/README.md

 ## [Custom NPCs for NPC Map Locations](https://www.nexusmods.com/stardewvalley/mods/8174)
 This mod was created to show custom NPC's on the world map using [NPC Map Locations](https://www.nexusmods.com/stardewvalley/mods/239). **It does not include any maps.**

+**These mods are optional, and they will be skipped if they are missing.**

 This mod supports NPCs and Locations from:
 * [Boarding House and Bus Stop Extension](https://www.nexusmods.com/stardewvalley/mods/4120).
 * [Lunna - Astray in Stardew Valley](https://www.nexusmods.com/stardewvalley/mods/6626)